GalKJ/Zaizi_Monty_Hall_Challenge/README.md

 ### Cloning

-Please feel free to clone the repo using this url
+Please feel free to clone the repo using this url https://github.com/d0g3bl2/Zaizi_Monty_Hall_Challenge.git

 ---

 ### User Stories

+I broke the project down into the following user stories to get a clear idea of the different components and their functions.

 - The user wants to pick a door.
 - ... to have the goat revealed.